google/comprehensive-rust/src/chromium/adding-third-party-crates.md

-# Adding third party crates
+# Adding Third Party Crates

 Rust libraries are called "crates" and are found at [crates.io][0].
 It's *very easy* for Rust crates to depend upon one another.
 So they do!